GuGroup/Finetuner_OCP/README.md

 from fairchem.core.common.tutorial_utils import generate_yml_config
 # I cannot directly download pre-trained model in server, because of an error with HTTP
-# So pre-trained model file is saved in the Finetuner_OCP folder
+# So I put pre-trained model file in the Finetuner_OCP folder, as gnoc_oc22_oc20_all_s2ef.pt
+# If you want to start from other models, you can find it with OCP tutorial website

 checkpoint = './gnoc_oc22_oc20_all_s2ef.pt' # Gemnet-OC_S2EF_OC20+OC22